cemolcay/ColourLoversExtensionGenerator/README.md

 ![alt tag](https://raw.githubusercontent.com/cemolcay/ColourLoversExtensionGenerator/master/ss2.png)

 palette is loaded
-you can copy the extension to your clipboard and you get the extension
+you can copy the extension to your clipboard and paste it to your project. you can name the colours as well.

 ```objective-c
 @interface NSColor (MelbaToast)